aneilmac/nornpulse/README.md

 This project can be described in distinct phases:

 1. From the top down, replace C++ ABI calls with unsafe rust functions.
 (In progress.)
-2. Remove requirement of haivng `engine.exe` and its dependencies.
-Have the project only run through compiled rust code.
+2. Remove requirement of running through `engine.exe` and remove dependency on the `winapi` crate.
 3. Port and rearchitect unsafe rust code to safe rust code.
 4. Introduce new features!